sumitsuthar/gh-2011-exp/README.md

-Application to attempt to reproduce https://github.com/newrelic/node-newrelic/issues/2011 Enable trace logging for APM agent
+Application to attempt to reproduce https://github.com/newrelic/node-newrelic/issues/2011

+Please enable trace logging for APM agent

 ## To setup